owenmoloney/ai-engineer-journey/ML_Fundamentals/README.md

 Day 7: Model Evaluation: Accuracy, Precision, Recall, F1, ROC-AUC, Bias–Variance             Write a notebook showing metric comparisons on one dataset

-How to Use This Folder
+How do I use This Folder?
-Each day’s folder/script contains code and exercises for that day’s topic.
+    -Each day’s folder/script contains code and exercises for that day’s topic.

-You can find supplementary YouTube videos linked inside this README for deeper explanations.
+    -You can find supplementary YouTube videos linked inside this README for deeper explanations.

-Run code scripts or notebooks to explore and understand ML concepts hands-on.
+    -Run code scripts or notebooks to explore and understand ML concepts hands-on.

-Use the provided tasks to reinforce theory through practice.
+    -Use the provided tasks to reinforce theory through practice.

 Additional Notes
-This week focuses on refreshing core ML concepts before moving on to deep learning.
+    -This week focuses on refreshing core ML concepts before moving on to deep learning.

-Make sure to review all metrics and understand their tradeoffs, especially bias vs. variance.
+    -Make sure to review all metrics and understand their tradeoffs, especially bias vs. variance.

-Experiment with hyperparameters in tree-based and boosting methods to see effects on accuracy and overfitting.
+    -Experiment with hyperparameters in tree-based and boosting methods to see effects on accuracy and overfitting.

 Happy Learning! 🚀